oooindefatigable/Battlefield-Portal-MCP/godot-mcp/CONTRIBUTING.md

-# Contributing to Godot MCP
+# Contributing to Battlefield 6 Portal MCP Server

-Thank you for considering contributing to Godot MCP!
+Thank you for considering a contribution to the Battlefield 6 Portal MCP Server!
 This document outlines the process for contributing to the project.

 ## Code of Conduct